shannon-lab/zapdos/doc/content/source/kernels/ScaledReaction.md

 # ScaledReaction

-!alert construction title=Undocumented Class
-The ScaledReaction has not been documented.
-The content listed below should be used as a starting point for documenting the class, which includes the typical automatic documentation associated with a MooseObject; however, what is contained is ultimately determined by what is necessary to make the documentation clear for users.

 !syntax description /Kernels/ScaledReaction

 ## Overview

-!!
-Replace these lines with information regarding the ScaledReaction object.
+`ScaledReaction` supplies a term that is a scalar multiple of a variable.

 ## Example Input File Syntax

-!!
-Describe and include an example of how to use the ScaledReaction object.
+An example of how to use `ScaledReaction` can be found in the test file `2D_RF_Plasma_actions.i`.

+!listing test/tests/DriftDiffusionAction/2D_RF_Plasma_actions.i block=Kernels/Ion_potential_reaction

 !syntax parameters /Kernels/ScaledReaction